PROMETHEUS AND CHIRON

 Tommy’s body ached as his pain rapidly increased.
 He felt fidgety and tense, quite apart from the stress of his finding himself covered in shadow and unable to stand.
 He recognized the sensation of having missed his pain meds.
 How long had it been since he had taken his last dose?
 How long had he been sitting here?

 He felt the first twinge of a spasm in his gut.

 Oh, no, that wasn’t good.
-That wasn’t a good sign at all.
+That wasn’t good at all.

 He tried to stretch, to work out the kinks in his back and legs, but his seated posture wouldn’t let him.
 He knew that if he could just get up and walk around, it would at least be a little better, but no matter how hard he tried, he couldn’t rise an inch from his seat.

 Soon the train came.
 The two young men who had been standing in front of him got on board, and others got off.

 “Excuse me,” he said, trying to sound calm and nonthreatening.
 “Please.
 Can someone help me?”
 He hated himself, fearing that he sounded like a homeless person panhandling, but he needn’t have worried.
 None of the disembarking passengers so much as glanced at him.

 “Hello!” he yelled, struggling to get up, straining to catch anyone’s attention, anyone’s at all.
 A guard walked by, and he yelled, “Excuse me!
 Please, can you help me?
 I need help!
 I can’t get up!”